Miha-x64/Lychee/README.md

 binding unsubscribes and becomes eligible for garbage collection along with the whole View hierarchy.

+#### How much black magic do you use under the hood?

+Some operator overloading, some inline classes, several compilation error suppressions, tons of unchecked casts.
+No reflection, zero annotation processing.
+If you encounter any problems, they most likely will be related to type inference or Java interop.

 #### Is there anything similar to RxJava's Single?

 Nope.
 Java since v.
 1.8 contains `CompletableFuture` for async computations.